sharmi-panda/CipherStream-J-Live/README.md

 # CipherStream Pro: Byte-Level Vault

-**CipherStream Pro** is a hybrid cryptographic application that bridges **Java's high-performance backend** with a **Streamlit Data Science frontend**.
+**CipherStream Pro** is a hybrid cryptographic application that bridges **Java's high-performance backend** with a **Streamlit frontend**.
 Unlike standard ciphers that only handle English text, this "Universal Vault" uses byte-level manipulation to secure anything from simple sentences to complex emojis and multi-language scripts.

 ## Key Features